victorlaucas/redo-port/README.md

 * ...

-#Portfolio Application
+# Portfolio Application

 >This is a Ruby on Rails 5 application that allows users to create their own portfolios.

-###Features
+### Features

--Real time chat engine for comments
+- Real time chat engine for comments
--Blog
+- Blog
--Portfolio
+- Portfolio
--Drag and drop interface
+- Drag and drop interface